-Jane Watkinson – Co-founder and Secretary
+Jane Watkinson – Co-founder, Secretary and Director

-Jay Baker – Co-founder and Manager
+Jay Baker – Co-founder, Manager, Chair and Director

 Jay Baker has been managing non-profit organisations for nearly 15 years and is a Fellow of the School for Social Entrepreneurs, has a Level 2 Certificate in Managing Voluntary and Community Organisations, a Level 3 Award in Education and Training (QCF), and is Youth Work Skills Level 2 and FA Level 1 Coaching qualified.
 Born in Doncaster, he grew up supporting Doncaster Rovers Belles and Doncaster Rovers, where he became a director of the Viking Supporters Cooperative, and is passionate about football’s roots in its community.
 As Manager of AFC Unity, he not only oversees the club’s Business & Development Plan and project activities, but also the team and its strategies.
 He has devised the club’s Football Philosophy and, drawing on his experience in the community sector, pushed through a completely different approach to coaching befitting the alternative ethos of AFC Unity, whose incredible third place finish in Division Three in their first-ever season – and then consolidation in Division Two – exceeded the wildest expectations.
 A champion of the underdog, Jay’s commitment to feminism, fair play, community spirit and camaraderie cross over into his managerial approach and he has relished the challenge of building a club, and team, from the ground up.

 Sophie Smith – Welfare Officer and Director